Tuberculosis fungosa serpiginosa

 Both by exogenous and endogenous inoculation.

-• Papillomatous, fistulating, perforating growths through which a cloudy or purulent secretion can be emptied.
+• Papillomatous, fistulous, perforating growths through which a turbid or purulent secretion may be discharged

-• In the morning, give urine on 3 consecutive days (fluid restriction the evening before!).
+• Pass urine in the morning on 3 consecutive days (fluid restriction the evening before!)

 Tuberculoid granulomas with inflammatory infiltrate.